 I have been eyeballing this game on GOG for a year because it looked cool but I always passed it over.
 That is until I saw the announcement of Vampire: The Masquerade – Bloodlines 2.
 Then at the same time, the first game was 75% off.
 So I said what the heck I will try it for $5.

 Man have I been missing out.
 Vampire: The Masquerade – Bloodlines is a fantastic game!
-It is a mature RPG game with a complex systems and
+It is a mature RPG game with complex systems and stories.

 The Story and Lore